rajesh-ranjan-git/MongoDBInDepth/README.md

 17. What is aggregation framework in MongoDB?

-    > MOngoDB aggregation operations act on groups of values from multiple documents, perform operations on the grouped values and return a single computed result.
+    > MongoDB aggregation operations act on groups of values from multiple documents, perform operations on the grouped values and return a single computed result.
     > It helps to perform multiple operation on the database like perform projection, sorting etc. It uses the concept of pipelines where output of one query acts as input to another pipeline and finally gives us the computed data.
 We can also perform operation on multiple collections as an alternative to join operation in relational database.

     > 3 ways of performing aggregation :